 All the benefits will outweigh the cost of not giving in to that craving.
 Your body will start craving the foods you’re eating now.
 Eventually, those carnivorous cravings will fade away and those foods won’t seem appetizing anymore.

-Bring snacks and trust the process! *Packs pockets with Bobo’s Bars*
+Alright, there you have it!
+Remember: bring snacks and trust the process! *Packs pockets with Bobo’s Bars*

 Before you know it, eating vegan will be second nature.

 And remember: going vegan isn’t about perfection (in fact, there’s no such thing as a perfect vegan).
 It’s a process to adjust to your surroundings and be confident in your choice.